Skip to content

 Understanding the effectiveness of your employee experience strategy is crucial for determining what’s working well and where there’s room for improvement.
 Some of the ways organizations can go about measuring EX strategies include:

-• Regular employee surveys, sometimes referred to as “pulse surveys,” are surveys conducted at set intervals that can provide valuable insights into how employees perceive various aspects of their work experience.
-Common survey types that can help organizations measure employee experience include:
+• Regular employee surveys, sometimes referred to as “pulse surveys,” are surveys conducted at set intervals that can provide valuable insights into how employees perceive various aspects of their work experience and can help fuel more constructive performance management conversations between employees and managers.
+Common employee experience survey types that can help organizations measure important metrics include:

 • Employee sentiment surveys can provide the opportunity to measure employee sentiment about technology updates and improvements, such as highlighting key areas of improvement, like the digital employee experience.